What are renewable energy certificates, and how can they benefit your business?

 Energy suppliers use RECs to demonstrate to their customers how much of the energy they supply is from renewable sources.

-Read more on ESG in the Bionic Guide to Sustainable Finance.
+Read more on ESG in this Bionic Guide to Sustainable Finance.

 How do renewable energy certificates work?